cchung2020/reclaiming-indigeneity/README.md

 # Setup Instructions

 Download the packages with `npm install`.
-Run the project with `npm run dev`.
+Run the project with `vercel dev`, or `npm run dev` for a local instance.

 # Wiggle Room Requirements